 Until December 11, 2002 Cellular Technical Services Company, Inc. ("CTS" or the "Company") through its majority-owned subsidiary, Isis Tele-Communications, Inc. ("Isis"), operated as a distributor and a reseller of prepaid long distance and wireless products, primarily in Boston and Los Angeles metropolitan areas.
 In addition, until November 9, 2002, CTS, through its Neumobility division, was engaged in the development of geo-location wireless software applications.
 Neumobility was in the development stage throughout all years presented and had no revenue or customers.
-Through December 31, 2001, CTS was also involved in design, development, marketing, installation and support of integrated information processing and information management systems for the domestic wireless communications industry.
 On November 9, 2002, CTS ceased development efforts of Neumobility, and on December 11, 2002 adopted a plan to wind down the operations of Isis and sell the related net assets, which it has done.